omnedia/ngx-lava-lamp/README.md

 This library is part of the NGXUI ecosystem.
 View all available components at [https://ngxui.com](https://ngxui.com)

-`@omnedia/ngx-lava-lamp` is an Angular component for rendering highly-performant, customizable metaball ("lava lamp") visuals using WebGL.
+`@omnedia/ngx-lava-lamp` is an Angular component for rendering highly-performant, customizable lava lamp visuals using WebGL.
 It’s ideal for hero backgrounds, section dividers, and eye-catching UI elements.
 Uses [OGL](https://github.com/oframe/ogl) under the hood for smooth and efficient rendering.

 ## Features

-* Fully hardware-accelerated metaball animation (WebGL via OGL)
+* Fully hardware-accelerated lava lamp animation (WebGL via OGL)
 * Highly configurable: color, speed, ball count, ball size, clump factor, etc.
 * Transparent by default: blends seamlessly into any background
 * Responsive, auto-resizes with container